vi/websocat/moreexamples.md

 ## Connecting to wss:// without checking certificate

-Unfortunately, current Websocat relies on slightly outdated dependencies which don't yet contain functions to completely turn off SSL checking.
-You need to rely on external program to do the SSL for now.
+Websocat has `-k` option to turn off checking of SSL certificate.
+As alternative (or when using older versions of Websocat) you can use external programs to provide SSL for websocat.
 With `socat`:

 ```